 What GDPR says about cold emailing

-GDPR does not outlaw the use of cold emailing entirely, but if your business or organisation decides to send random sales emails to a random selection of people.
+GDPR does not outlaw the use of cold emailing entirely, but your business or organisation cannot send random sales emails to a random selection of people.
 If it does so, it runs the risk of being penalized.

-If you want to use cold emailing, you need to think carefully about the emails you are sending the emails too, as well as the relevance of the content.
-They must only be sent to people who will find the content useful, or example due to their job title or business area.
+If you want to use cold emailing, you need to think carefully about who you are sending the emails too, as well as the relevance of the content.
+They must only be sent to people who could reasonably be assumed to find the content useful, or example due to their job title or business area.
 Certain other requirements also need to be satisfied.

 - The topic of the email must be clearly identified.

-- There must be an option provided to unsubscribe to future emails.
+- There must be an option provided to unsubscribe from future emails.

-- A genuine physical address must be included on the email.
+- A genuine physical address of the sender must be included in the email.

 - The sender must be able to be clearly identified.

 - An explanatory note explaining, how, why, and what data was collected may be included in the interests of transparency.